And sprezzatura, or the quintessential Italian sophistication!

 Jungfrau, etc.

-3. Austria: The Land Of History, Culture And Alpine Scenery
+3. Austria: The Land Of History, Culture, And Alpine Scenery

 Austria is one of the most peaceful countries in the world.
 It has Vienna and Salzburg and many other world-class cities, and at the same time, it is the homeland of Strauss and Mozart.

-It is also the birthplace of the Vienna Philharmonic Orchestra.
+However, it is also the birthplace of the Vienna Philharmonic Orchestra.
 Even today, Austria remains one of the cultural hotspots of Europe, thanks to its distinct coffee culture and the Salzburg Festival.

 Once again being dominated by the Alps, Austria is a favorite destination for winter sports.